-Labelbox recommends that you spend time visualizing, curating, and debugging your training dataset before using it to train your machine learning model.
-Training datasets that are carefully visualized, curated, and debugged are the most successful for increasing model performance.
-However, these practices can be challenging to do on unstructured data (e.g., images, text, videos, pdf, etc) because unstructured data is not queryable with something like SQL.
+Training datasets that are carefully visualized, curated, and debugged are the most impactful for increasing model performance.
+However, these practices can be challenging to do on unstructured data (e.g., images, text, videos, PDF, etc.) because unstructured data is not queryable with something like SQL.

 Labelbox's similarity search tool is designed to help you programmatically identify similar or dissimilar data.
-You can use this tool to mine data looking for examples of rare assets or edge cases that will dramatically improve your model performance.
-This similarity search engine gives your team an edge by helping you find high-impact data rows in an ocean of data.
+You can use this tool to mine data and look for examples of rare assets or edge cases that will dramatically improve your model performance.
+This similarity search engine gives your team an advantage by helping you surface high-impact data rows in an ocean of data.

-The alternative to using the Labelbox similarity search engine is to build your own similarity search tool.
-However, building an in-house similarity search tool that scales to hundreds of millions of data points—and that provides results instantaneously in just one click—is difficult for even the most advanced machine learning teams.
+The alternative to using Labelbox's similarity search engine is to build your own similarity search tool.
+However, building an in-house similarity search tool that scales to hundreds of millions of data points — and that provides results instantaneously in just one click — is difficult for even the most advanced machine learning teams.

 We recommend that you use the native similarity search engine within our Catalog product.

 Similarity search is powered by vector embeddings.
 A vector embedding is a numerical representation of a piece of data (e.g., an image, text, document, or video) that translates high-dimensional data into a lower-dimensional space.